Table of Content

-Jamie Elvin talks all about mortgages for home movers.
+Jamie Elvin discusses everything you need to know about mortgages for home movers.

 What do we mean by a home mover mortgage?

-A home mover mortgage is a type of mortgage designed for people who are moving home and need to take out a new mortgage to purchase their next property.
+A home mover mortgage is designed for those moving house and needing a new mortgage to buy their next property.

-Home mover mortgages are typically offered by banks, building societies, and other lenders.
-They work in a similar way to other types of mortgages, one of the key differences between a home mover mortgage and other types of mortgages is that you may be able to transfer your existing mortgage to your new property.
+Typically offered by banks, building societies, and other lenders, these mortgages work similarly to standard mortgage products.
+One of the key differences between a home mover mortgage and other types of mortgages is that you may be able to transfer your existing mortgage to your new property.

-This is known as “porting” your mortgage, and it can be a good option if you have a competitive interest rate and don’t want to incur any early repayment charges.
+This is known as “porting”, and it can help you maintain a competitive interest rate while avoiding early repayment charges.

 Here are the general steps involved in selling a home and buying a new one: